Joe Giudice Is Reportedly ‘Happier Than He’s Been’ Now That He’s Living In Italy

-Joe Giudice has had a trying few months – so trying, that he is happier to be across the world from his family rather than locked up in an immigration facility.
-The reality star was released from an ICE detention center last week and sent back to his native Italy, and now he’s “much happier than he’s been the past few months,” despite not being able to see his family face-to-face.
+Joe Giudice has had a trying few months – so trying, that he is happier to be across the world from his family rather than be locked up in an immigration facility.
+The reality star was released from an ICE detention center last week and was sent back to his native Italy, and now he’s “much happier than he’s been the past few months,” despite not being able to see his family face-to-face.

 According to a source who spoke with People, the Real Housewives of New Jersey star is happy to be out of detention and in Italy, where he will continue his appeal to stay in the United States.
-That doesn’t mean that he and wife Teresa and their four daughters aren’t excited to be reunited.
+That doesn’t mean that he and his wife Teresa and their four daughters aren’t excited to be reunited.

 “Teresa is great spirits.
 She’s very happy that Joe’s out of ICE and grateful that her girls can FaceTime him to see him and talk to him so easily now,” a source revealed.

 “The kids have missed their father so much and now that he’s free, it feels like a weight has been lifted off them.
 They’re ready to turn the page and start this new chapter.”

 Not only is Teresa happy that Joe is free, but the 47-year-old is happier, too.